nimashoghi/matmult/README.md

     cd boards/Pynq-Z1/matmult
     make clean  && make all
     ```

+## Future Work

+This is a minimal and naive implementation of matrix multiplication.
+You can build on top of this and implement various hardware optimizations such as:

+* Pipelining (loop unrolling)
+* Memory partioning
+* Fixed-point optimization

+These optimizations are talked about in detail [here](https://github.com/uwsampa/cse548-labs).

+The gRPC runtime also seems to incur an extremely large (on the order of seconds) latency for some reason.
+This latency is not due to pickling/unpickling.
+For the service to be actually useful, this issue must be explored and fixed.

+Once the RPC latency issue is fixed, the service can be deployed to an array of Pynq boards and be used to parallelize matrix computations.

+I also encountered a problem trying to run a remote client on the same LAN.
+Ideally, a remote client should not need to know the internals of the service and just be able to call the service.
+However, the gRPC runtime tries to the access the pynq module on the remote client, which only exists on the server side.
+My guess is that this is a problem with how gRPC generates service stubs on the client side.

 ## Credits

 * This implementation borrows ideas and code from [this application note](https://www.xilinx.com/support/documentation/application_notes/xapp1170-zynq-hls.pdf), and the [PYNQ hello world example](https://github.com/Xilinx/PYNQ-HelloWorld).